ludwiglierhammer/glamod-marine-processing/docs/level1d.rst

 The level1d files contain the level1c data merged with external metadata (where available).
-In the current marine processing implementation, the level1c are merged with WMO Publication 47 metadata to set instrument heights, station names and platform sub types (i.e. type of ship).
+In the current marine processing implementation, the level1c are merged with *Pub47 files* to set instrument heights, station names and platform sub types (i.e. type of ship).
 Prior to merging, the WMO Publication 47 metadata are harmonised, quality controlled and pre-processed in a process that run independently to this data flow (add ref).
-After pre-processing, this info needs to be made available to the release in directory *data_directory*/*release*/wmo_publication_47/monthly/.

 For more details run: